Your very own monster creation kit

 However, our folk biological cognitive dispositions are not sufficient to explain the success of composites.
 Wengrow rightly argues that prehistoric people had the same folk biology as urban Mesopotamians.
 Nevertheless, very few images of the kind were produced in pre-urban societies.
 It is at this point in Wengrow’s argument that socio-economical and institutional factors come in.
 With the rise of urban societies, the increase of demographic density, the proliferation and networking of economic goods, and the expansion in maritime commerce, adopting means to indicate the origins of products and their ownership became a necessity.
 If I understand Wengrow’s argument correctly, composites spread because they were recruited to serve as brand names and as the basis of a system of heraldry (secular and religious).
 For instance, a vessel on which some composite was printed – such as the one depicted below – could be traced back to the producer of the vessel (and its reputation) because only that specific producer was authorized to use, let’s say, a human-headed griffin.
 In contrast, another producer might use a snake-headed griffin, etc.

-Cylinder Seal with Human-Headed Griffin Attacking a Horse, between 1400 and 1200 BC (Middle Assyrian)
+Cylinder Seal with Human-Headed Griffin Attacking a Horse, between 1400 and 1200 BC (Middle Assyrian), Photography by Walters Art Museum.

 If this is right, then it is unclear why Wengrow bothers at all with the shock-value of the counter-intuitiveness of composites.
 In fact, cognition per se seems to play no distinctive explanatory role in the argument: the success of composites in new urban societies seems to be due to their socio-economical usefulness as a modular system of representation for an increasingly institutionalized world.
 This usefulness, in turns, is based on their flexibility as symbols – their modular nature allows an indefinite number of animal part combinations – and their expressivity – they can be used to arbitrarily represent many different things (p.71–73).